 Arzt points out the need to give time and space to everyone involved in the situation: “MS does not just affect the person who has been diagnosed with the illness.
 Family and partners all need to adjust to the added “stranger living in the house.”
 The same adjustment concerns that affect the person living with the illness need to occur for other family members, each in their own time and way.”

-In families, MS can also disrupt family structure, communication and relationships within the family unit.
+MS can also disrupt family structure, communication, and relationships within the family unit.
 Much like any chronic illness diagnosis, an MS diagnosis is challenging for families.
-Family members often can feel overwhelming grief as they watch their loved one slowly deteriorate with no ability to support them but help them manage symptoms.
+Family members can often feel overwhelming grief as they watch their loved one slowly deteriorate with no ability to support them but to help them manage symptoms.

 What May Worsen Mental Health in Those with MS?